Happyr/developer.happyr.com/_posts/2021-02-14-symfony-lock-and-messenger-component.md

 implementing my solution.

-Also a big shout out to [Jérémy Derussé](https://twitter.com/jderusse) who created the Lock component and helped me with issues I had over the past years.
+Also a big shout out to [Jérémy Derussé](https://twitter.com/jderusse) who created the Lock component and helped me with issues I had over the past year.